ppy/osu-wiki/wiki/Beatmaps/en.md

----
-outdated: true
----

 # Beatmaps

 *Not to be confused with: [Difficulties](/wiki/Difficulties).*

-Beatmaps are game levels in [osu!](/wiki/osu!_glossary), like the stages in the [DS games](/wiki/Glossary/#ds-games).
+Beatmaps are game levels in [osu!](/wiki/Glossary), like the stages in the [DS games](/wiki/Glossary/#ds-games).
 In their most basic form, a beatmap have a song and various [hit objects](/wiki/hit_objects) placed according to the rhythm of the music.
-They can also have a background image, video, and/or [storyboard](/wiki/storyboard).
+They can also have a background image, video, and/or [storyboard](/wiki/Storyboards).

-Beatmaps can be uploaded by the [BSS](/wiki/BSS) (Beatmap Submission System) and are then run through an approval process called [modding](/wiki/modding) in order to maintain the high standards of playability.
+Beatmaps can be uploaded by the [BSS](/wiki/Glossary#bss) (Beatmap Submission System) and then run through an approval process called [modding](/wiki//wiki/Glossary#modder) in order to maintain the high standards of playability.

-You can find beatmaps in the [Beatmaps Listing](https://osu.ppy.sh/beatmapsets) page on osu! web.
+You can find beatmaps in the [Beatmaps Listing](https://osu.ppy.sh/beatmapsets) page on the osu! website.

 ## Ranked Statuses

 Both ranked and approved beatmaps requires approval from two [Beatmap Nominators](/wiki/Beatmap_Nominators).
-They can influence the stats on a player's profile which is what makes them different from a [pending](#pending) or [graveyarded](#graveyard) beatmap.
+They can influence the stats on a player's profile, which is what makes them different from a [pending](/wiki/Glossary#pending) or [graveyarded](/wiki/Glossary#graveyard) beatmap.

 ### Ranked

 Ranked beatmaps use the double upwards chevron icon (![Double upwards chevron icon](/wiki/shared/status/ranked.png)) in the song select screen.

-These beatmaps ideally fulfill all of the [ranking criteria](/wiki/ranking_criteria).
+These beatmaps ideally fulfill the [ranking criteria](/wiki/Ranking_Criteria).
 This is to ensure that most players can expect a certain kind of standard while playing them.

 ### Approved

 Approved beatmaps use the check icon (![Check icon](/wiki/shared/status/approved.png)) in the song select screen.

-The approved status is typically for songs that are over five minutes in length (also known as a [marathon](/wiki/marathon)), measured with the total [drain time](/wiki/drain_time) of a beatmap.
-Most approved beatmaps do not have an easy or normal difficulty.
+The approved status is typically for songs that are over five minutes in length (also known as a [marathon](/wiki/Glossary#marathon)), measured with the total [drain time](/wiki/Glossary#drain-time) of a beatmap.
+Most approved beatmaps do not have easy or normal difficulties.
 However, some creators may upload them as separate beatmapsets with identical songs while some are included inside a ranked song, containing ranked beatmaps.

 ### Qualified